utelecon/utelecon.github.io/en/articles/google-form/index.md

 Select "Paragraph" from the arrow icon on the right (the red circle in the image above).

 To prevent answers from being deleted mistakenly while inputting, it is recommended to write answers in a separate file on students’ computers before copying and pasting to Google Forms.
-(For details, see [good-practice (Prof. Yotsumoto)(only in Japanese)](https://utelecon.adm.u-tokyo.ac.jp/good-practice/interview/yotsumoto)).
+(For details, see [good-practice (Prof. Yotsumoto)(only in Japanese)](/good-practice/interview/yotsumoto)).

 Note that the automatic grading function (explanation in next section) cannot be used for paragraph questions.

 ##### Apply automatic scoring
+{:#apply-automatic-scoring}

 In Google Forms, you can enter model answers in advance for automatic scoring.
 Despite that such function is inapplicable to paragraph questions (e.g. long descriptive questions), it is useful for multiple choice and short answer questions (e.g. calculated formula questions).